 - Condenser Location: internal vs. external

 - Material: 304 vs. 316SS

-Depending on your needs, shelf size can vary dramatically from 0.1 sq. meters to 40 sq. meters and beyond.
+Depending on your needs, shelf size in large-scale freeze dryers can vary dramatically from 0.1 sq. meters to 40 sq. meters and beyond.
 How much shelf space need is entirely dependent on each freeze dryers specific needs.
 Our freeze drying capacity calculator will lead you in the right direction.